 Food and Drinks Cost

-The cost of food and drinks during the Gokyo Ri trek varies from option to option.
+The cost of food and drinks during the Gokyo Ri trek varies by option.
 You can get a typical meal filling for around $5 to $10.
 Similarly, if you go for a full dining option, the cost will be $25 to $50.
 The lower parts of the trail will offer you cheaper meals at around $2 to $3 per meal.
 You can pay $1 for hot drinking water in most accommodations or eateries.

 Guide and Porter Cost

 You must pay $20 to $25 for guides and porters to guide you and help you trek seamlessly on the rugged trails.
-This cost is not optional because it may become impossible for you to trek without reliable helpers, as such, and even the travel laws forbid trekking to the Himalayan destinations without a guide.
+This cost is not optional because it may become impossible for you to trek without reliable helpers, and, as such, even the travel laws forbid trekking to Himalayan destinations without a guide.

 Travel Insurance Cost